cedricwalter/cedricwalter.github.io/_posts/2007-11-21-detailled-planning-of-my-australia-trip.md

 Friday 14 December 2007

-- in Melbourne Sydney -&gt; Melbourne by plane
+- in Melbourne Sydney -> Melbourne by plane

 Tuesday 18 December 2007